Upholding Your Rights Against Child Molestation Accusations

 Defenses May Be Available

-If you have been charged with fondling, touching or otherwise molesting a child, contact the St. Louis child molestation defense attorneys of Rogers Sevastianos & Bante, LLP.
-We are a nationally recognized criminal defense firm dedicated to defending individuals against all types of state and federal charges including sex crimes.
-We are frequently in the news following the successful handling of high-profile crimes, and we have long been regarded as one of the premier criminal defense firms in the region, based upon our results.
-To schedule a consultation with one of our child molestation defense attorneys, contact us or call our office at (314) 354-8484 .
+If you have been charged with fondling, touching or otherwise molesting a child, contact the St. Louis child molestation defense attorneys of Rogers Sevastianos & Bante LLP.
+We are a nationally recognized criminal defense firm dedicated to defending individuals against all types of state and federal charges, including sex crimes.
+We are frequently in the news following the successful handling of high-profile crimes, and we have long been regarded as one of the premier criminal defense firms in the region based on our results.

-We rely on skill, legal knowledge, relationships with prosecutors, and our reputation as results-driven litigators in order to defend our clients’ rights.
-Opposing counsels know we have handled more than 200 jury trials and will not hesitate to go to court if they fail to make an acceptable offer to mitigate our clients’ charges and consequences.
+We rely on skill, legal knowledge, relationships with prosecutors and our reputation as results-driven litigators in order to defend our clients’ rights.
+Opposing counsels know we have handled more than 200 jury trials, and we will not hesitate to go to court if they fail to make an acceptable offer to mitigate our clients’ charges and consequences.